-After Yahweh they will go;
+Behind Yahweh they will walk.

-like a lion he will roar.
+Like a lion he will roar, when he roars.

-his sons will come trembling from the west,
+And his sons will come trembling from the west,

 they will come trembling like birds from Egypt

-and like doves from the land of Assyria,
+and like doves from the land of Assyria.

 And the voice that I had heard from heaven spoke to me again, saying, “Go, take the scroll that is open in the hand of the angel standing on the sea and on the land.”
 So I went to the angel and said to him, “Give me the little scroll.”
-And he said to me, “Take and eat it; it will make your stomach bitter, but in your mouth it will be as sweet as honey.”
+And he says to me, “Take and eat it; it will make your stomach bitter, but in your mouth it will be as sweet as honey.”
 And I took the little scroll from the hand of the angel and ate it.
-And it was as sweet as honey in my mouth, but when I had eaten it my stomach became bitter.
+And it was as sweet as honey in my mouth, but when I ate it my stomach became bitter.
 And he says to me, “You must again prophesy about many peoples and nations and languages and kings.”